dc5trust/dc5trust/README.md

 ### Hello World, my name is Hector 💻

 I'm a software Engineer with a B.S. in Computer Science from Cal State Northridge.
-Although Computer Science is a broad field, I enjoy web development the most because of the potential outreach is boundless.
+Although Computer Science is a broad field, I enjoy web development the most because the potential outreach is boundless.
 Ideally, my goal is to become a full stack developer and take my problem solving skills to new heights.
 I also enjoy making youtube videos which are technology based.

 <ul>
   <li>📚 Currently learning NODE JS & GSAP </li>